 - This visible reward usually acts as a more effective incentive than cash.

 In order for an incentive pay scheme to work, your employees must be fully committed to it.

-- A written explanation will answer most questions.
+- A written Q&A will address most queries.

 - Agree a strategy and list of objectives.

 - Agree the way to measure improvements and calculate incentive pay.

 - Discuss specific responsibilities and goals with each employee.
 Employees should feel that they own the scheme.

 - Act quickly to defuse any conflicts between different objectives or between employees.

 - Provide regular feedback to help employees achieve their goals.